aristanetworks/avd/ansible_collections/arista/avd/docs/installation/development.md

 Once installed, use `dev-start` command to bring up all the required containers:

 - An [mkdoc](https://hub.docker.com/repository/docker/titom73/mkdocs) for AVD documentation listening on port `localhost:8000`
-- An [mkdoc](https://hub.docker.com/repository/docker/titom73/mkdocs) or AVD documentation listening on port `localhost:8001`
+- An [mkdoc](https://hub.docker.com/repository/docker/titom73/mkdocs) or CVP documentation listening on port `localhost:8001`
 - An [AVD runner](https://hub.docker.com/repository/docker/avdteam/base) with a pseudo terminal connected to shell for ansible execution

 ## Development tools